equinor/witsml-explorer/Docs/OAUTH.md

 ## Sharing system-user credentials across multiple servers

-If you have multiple servers that use the same credentials, you can configure these credentials once and share them across all relevant servers.
+If you have multiple servers using the same credentials, you can configure them once and share them across all relevant servers.
 This reduces the overhead of maintaining multiple sets of identical credentials.

 To share system-user credentials:

 1. Create a single set of secrets in Azure Keyvault.
 The secrets should follow the same naming convention as individual server credentials, even with a valid host.
 For example, `witsmlcreds--shareduser--host`, `witsmlcreds--shareduser--password`, and `witsmlcreds--shareduser--userid`.
-2. While creating or editing a server in Witsml Explorer, set `Credential Ids` to match credentialId (middle) part in the shared credentials' name.
+2. While creating or editing a server in Witsml Explorer, set `Credential IDs` to match the credentialID (middle) part in the shared credentials' name.
 Following the previous example, this should be set to `shareduser`.
-If you have multiple sets of shared credentials, both of these can be added: `shareduser shareduser2`.
+If you have multiple sets of shared credentials, these can be added: `shareduser shareduser2`.
 3. Repeat this process for all servers you want to use `shareduser`.

-Note: Only users with the admin role can set or change the `Credential Ids` for a server.
+Note: Only users with the admin role can set or change the `Credential IDs` for a server.
 Regular users will not be able to modify it.

 When a server is queried, the backend will first check if you have a role that overlaps with the server roles.
-Then, if the credential Ids is set, the backend will use the credential ids to match credentials from Azure Keyvault.
+Then, if the credential IDs are set, the backend will use the credential IDs to match credentials from Azure Keyvault.
 If it is not set, the backend will fetch the server-specific credentials as before.

 ## System user credentials flow